Bringing Gabon’s Rivers Into the 21st Century

 That demand is increasing by at least seven to 10 percent every year, driven by the growing urban population and industrialization, including wood processing and mineral smelters.

-That means the new data from The Nature Conservancy’s survey sites upstream will immediately be used to help energy authorities optimize hydropower from their existing plants.
-A new hydropower plant is currently under study further down on that river and on the neighboring river, and all the feasibilty asessments rely on old data, which is a hinderance for planning for optimum design and operations.
+That means the new data from the station upstream from those reservoirs on the Mbé will immediately be used to help energy authorities optimize hydropower from their existing plants.
+A new hydropower plant is currently under study further down on that river and on the neighboring river, and all the feasibility assessments rely on old data, which is a hinderance for planning for optimum design and operations.

-Information from the other station on the Ogooué will also help direct plans for new infrastructure.
+Information from the other station on the Ogooué can also help direct plans for new infrastructure.

-Installing the river gauge stations stands alongside other work The Nature Conservancy is doing in Gabon, including freshwater fish sampling, to provide the authorities with the sound science they need to sustainably develop their natural resources.
+Installing the river gauge stations stands alongside other work The Nature Conservancy is doing in Gabon to provide the authorities with the sound science they need to sustainably develop their natural resources.

-“Gabon really has that understanding already that their healthy ecosystems are precious and, far from being sacrificed in the rush to develop, they are in fact integral to that development,” Marie-Claire says.
+“Gabon really has the understanding already that their healthy ecosystems are precious and, far from being sacrificed in the rush to develop, they are in fact integral to that development,” Marie-Claire says.